 In all of this, we did a lot of work on the data processing side of things to update our DPA and make changes before the deadline.
 But data collection was not overlooked… we’ve had to take some action to meet the requirements of GDPR on our marketing communications as well.

 We asked ourselves (and our lawyers) some hard questions to decide what to do.
 You know, the stuff of nightmares for a marketer: do we re-engage contacts and ask them to explicitly say they opt-in?
 Do we delete our entire database because we think we can’t obtain explicit consent?
 Do I really need things like phone numbers and mailing addresses?

 After some thought, we came to the conclusion that it makes sense to do the hard work upfront – even if we lose a big chunk of our email lists.
-We made updates to our web forms to make sure check boxes were there, and they weren’t checked by default.
+We made updates to our web forms to make sure checkboxes were there, and they weren’t checked by default.
 This also included separating out each type of communication into its own checkbox.

 This is to make sure we capture explicit consent moving forward, regardless of geographic location.
-For existing contacts, we are re-engaging them by sharing our new opt-in form and letting them choose their communication preferences by type.
+For existing contracts, we are re-engaging them by sharing our new opt-in form and letting them choose their communication preferences by type.
 Once GDPR kicks in, we will sunset those contacts that did not submit their opt-in preferences (you’ll know what I mean by this if you watched our webinar on email list practices).

 GDPR is going to have an impact beyond EU borders, it’s just a matter of time before other countries implement similar provisions in some shape or form.
 We figured it’s better to get ahead of the game, even if you have a few short-term drawbacks.